pypajot/particle-system/Readme.md

 # Particle system

-The goal of this project was to simulate and display a high number of particle (several millions) using OpenGL and CUDA.
+The goal of this project was to simulate and display a gravity system with a high number of particle (several millions) using OpenGL and CUDA.

 ![alt text](image.png)